Transgender language glossary

 NB: Many of these words are new; takatāpui, whakawahine, and whakatāne are older words, tāhine was coined in 2014, and many of the others were developed in 2019.

-Gender Minorities Aotearoa’s Glossary is free to use – reference as below.
-Please link to our web page if possible.
+Our glossary is free to use – reference as below.
 Not for profit.
+Do not upload to another website.

 Originally published 2015.